scan

 --max-step-size FLOAT

 Maximum change in any scanned bond per step (Å).
-Controls the number of integration steps.
+Controls the number of biased relaxation steps.

 0.20